 The additional subtraction on the conditional is to prevent the attacker from fooling our detection scheme by simply issuing bogus ARP requests to balance the amount of replies.
-If she does that (some tools actually do), the ARP imbalance will become even more negative.
+If she does that, the ARP imbalance will become even more negative.

-This scheme detected all attacks in our test suite, correctly pinpointing the port which the attacker was (this is different from SSSA, which reports the attackers' MAC and IP).
-Even the ultra-quiet, single packet attacks, were detected.
-Figure 3 shows a sample output of the proof-ofconcept detection tool.
+This scheme detected nearly all attacks in our test suite, correctly pinpointing the port which the attacker was (this is different from SSSA, which reports the attackers' MAC and IP).

 There was just one little glitch: some false positives were displayed when, due to the discrete sampling, we were unlucky enough to have a legitimate ARP request in one sample and its associated ARP reply in the next, making the ARP imbalance equal to -1 in the first sample and equal to one in the next.
-We fixed this by "integration": when ai[p]=-1, we wait until the next sample to decide if it is an attack or not - we add the current delta measurements with the previous (which is equivalent to doubling the sampling interval).
-If the ai[p]<0 imbalance criterion still holds, we raise the alarm.
-After this correction, no false positives ever happened again.
+We fixed this by "integration": when ai [p] = -1, we wait until the next sample to decide if it is an attack or not - we add the current delta measurements with the previous (which is equivalent to doubling the sampling interval).
+If the ai [p] < 0 imbalance criterion still holds, we raise the alarm

-5 DETECTION ON LEGACY SWITCHES VIA SNMP
+5 DETECTION ON SWITCHES VIA SNMP

-Since it was not feasible for us to reprogram the switches firmwares to implement our detection system, the next-best approach was to try to infer the ARP imbalance estimates based on packet and data flows through switch ports.
+Since it was not feasible for us to reprogram the switches firmwares to implement our detection system, the next-best was to try to detect ARP imbalance using other source of information.
+Our approach is to infer ARP imbalance based on packet and data flows through switch ports.

 Counters for packets in/out and bytes in/out flowing through each switch port are provided by the SNMP management framework in the ubiquitous MIB-II [8].
 Specifically, there is a table called ifTable providing the following counters: